-Software Information:
+Software Information: Relevant software information includes

 - A listing of the system startup file (PRIMOS.COMI or C\PRMO).
-If you have several alternate configurations, listings of all the alternate startup command files. - A listing of the system configuration file (usually CONFIG). - A listing of the system default entrypoint search file (SYSTEM>ENTRY\$.SR). - A list of the segment numbers of all memory segments allocated as shared.
-Note that these numbers are octal representations. - A list of the contents of the command directory CMDNCO, and the library directories, LIB and LIBRARIES\. - A listing of the memory loadmaps RING0.MAP and RING3.MAP for the version of PRIMOS used by the system. - A listing of the network configuration as produced by CONFIG\NET. - A listing of the environment files for the printers. - A listing of the configurations of the Batch queues. - All additions, deletions, alterations, or replacements to any of the above.
+If you have several alternate configurations, listings of all the alternate startup command files. - A listing of the system configuration file (usually CONFIG). - A listing of the system default search rules file (SEARCH\RULES\>ENTRY\$.SR). - A list of the segment numbers of all memory segments allocated as shared.
+Note that these numbers are octal representations. - A list of the contents of the command directory CMDNCO, and the library directories, LIB and LIBRARIES\. - A listing of the memory loadmaps RINGO.MAP and RING3.MAP for the version of PRIMOS used by the system. - A listing of the network configuration as produced by CONFIG\NET. - A listing of the DSM configuration file (CF) as produced by CONFIG\DSM. - A listing of the environment files for the printers. - A listing of the configurations of the Batch queues. - All additions, deletions, alterations, or replacements to any of the above.

-Operations Information:
+Operations Information: Relevant operations information includes

 - Every system startup.
-Special conditions (such as the omission of the BATCH or FTS system startup) should also be noted. - Use of FIX\DISK, with the name and physical device number of the partition being processed and the result of the operation. - All disk formattings, with the name of the partitions created, and which disk drive was used. - Information about backups performed, including the names of the partitions copied, the date of the copy, the type of copy (for example, incremental, total, COPY\DISK, MAGSAV), the type of media used (disk or tape), the media statistics (such as tape speed and density), and the number of recoverable and nonrecoverable errors (if any).
+Special conditions (such as the omission of the BATCH or FTS system startup) should also be noted. - Use of FIX\DISK, with the name and physical device number of the partition being processed and the result of the operation. - All disk formattings, with names of the partitions created and the disk drive used. - Information about backups performed, including the names of the partitions copied, the date of the copy, the type of copy (for example, incremental, total, COPY\DISK,

+MAGSAV), the type of media used (disk or tape), the media statistics (such as tape speed and density), and the number of recoverable and nonrecoverable errors (if any).

 - The names of files or directories restored to the system, with the date, time, and reason for the restoration. - The name of any file or directory that is archived (removed from the active disks to storage for possible later use), with information about the type of media to which it is archived, the date and time of the archiving operation, and the place in which the archive is kept. - The date, time, and place of storage of any event logger printout.
-(The event loggers are described below.) - The addition, deletion, alteration, or replacement of any commands in CMDNCO or libraries in LIB or LIBRARIES\, with the date, time, and reason for the action. - All changes to the default entrypoint search list, SYSTEM>ENTRY\$.SR. - All system shutdowns, including information about their extent (partial or complete), date and time, and cause (such as environmental factors, plant shutdown, configuration change, or system update). - All top-level directories that are added to or deleted from the system. - All users who are added to or deleted from the system. - All passwords that are changed or revealed to users. - All telephone requests for passwords or for telephone numbers.
+(The event loggers are described below.) - The addition, deletion, alteration, or replacement of any commands in CMDNC0 or libraries in LIB or LIBRARIES\, with the date, time, and reason for the action. - All changes to the default entrypoint search rules file, SEARCH\RULES\>ENTRY\$.SR. - All system shutdowns, including information about their extent (partial or complete), date and time, and cause (such as environmental factors, plant shutdown, configuration change, or system update). - All top-level directories that are added to or deleted from the system. - All users who are added to or deleted from the system. - All passwords that are changed or revealed to users. - All telephone requests for passwords or for telephone numbers.

-Information on Halts:
+Information on Halts: Relevant information on halts includes